niklbird/ctf-challenge/readme.md

 ## Challenge
 The challenge is meant to assess your skills in solving Cybersecurity tasks.
 To begin the challenge, simply execute the binary and follow the hints.
+Note: The challenge requires a Linux system to execute.
+We tested on Ubuntu 22.04LTS

 ## Goal
 The goal of the challenge is to find the flag, i.e. a string containing a code-word.
 You will recognize the flag once you see it.